Vichy France: Fall of France and establishment of the Vichy government

 France declared war on Germany on 3 September 1939 after the German invasion of Poland on 1 September.
 After the eight-month Phoney War, the Germans launched their offensive in the West on 10 May 1940.
 Within days, it became clear that French military forces were overwhelmed and that military collapse was imminent.
-Government and military leaders, deeply shocked by the débâcle, debated how to proceed.
+Government and military leaders, deeply shocked by the debacle, debated how to proceed.
 Many officials, including Prime Minister Paul Reynaud, wanted to move the government to French territories in North Africa and to continue the war with the French Navy and colonial resources.
 Others, particularly Vice-Premier Philippe Pétain and Commander-in-Chief General Maxime Weygand, insisted that the responsibility of the government was to remain in France and share the misfortune of its people; they called for an immediate cessation of hostilities.

 While the debate continued, the government was forced to relocate several times to avoid capture by advancing German forces and finally reached Bordeaux.
 Communications were poor and thousands of civilian refugees clogged the roads.
 In those chaotic conditions, advocates of an armistice gained the upper hand.
 The Cabinet agreed on a proposal to seek armistice terms from Germany with the understanding that if Germany set forth dishonourable or excessively harsh terms, France would retain the option to continue to fight.
 General Charles Huntziger, who headed the French armistice delegation, was told to break off negotiations if the Germans demanded the occupation of all of Metropolitan France, the French fleet, or any of the French overseas territories.
 The Germans did not, however, make any of those demands.